stardog-union/pystardog/README.md

 The implementation uses the HTTP protocol, since most of Stardog functionality is available using this protocol.
-For more information, go to the Stardog's [HTTP Programming](https://docs.stardog.com/developing/http-api) documentation.
+For more information, see [HTTP Programming](https://docs.stardog.com/developing/http-api) in Stardog's documentation.

 ## Installation